stephenkostas/liferay-docs/discover/portal/articles/02-web-experience-management/02-building-a-site/03-creating-multiple-navigation-menus/00-creating-and-managing-navigation-menus-intro.markdown

 way you like.
 Go to *Navigation* &rarr; *Site Pages* to view the existing pages or create new pages.

-The site hierarchy as displayed on the *Pages* page is the main reference for the organization of pages on that site.
-While Navigation menus can customize what appears and what doesn't appear, this menu is always the "true" reference for the pages on your site.
+The site hierarchy as displayed on the *Site Pages* page is the main reference for the organization of pages on that site.
+While Navigation menus can customize their organization and what appears and what doesn't appear, this menu is always the primary reference for the pages on your site.